Joanne woke up to loud knockings the next morning. She slipped off the bed and grabbed the door.

 They moved from the area with the three guards shielding Joanne from attacks as much as possible.

 “How long have you guys been at it?”
-Joanne asked when they were even further into the woods.
+Joanne asked when they were even farther into the woods.

 “Two days,” Chun replied.
 “Their leader is a turtle though, not daring to show his face.”